Philip Johnson: Late Modernism (1960–1980)

 Throughout the 1960s, Johnson continued to create in the vocabulary of the modernist style, designing geometrical theatres, a monastery, art galleries and gardens.
 The Munson-Williams-Proctor Arts Institute (1960) is a good example of his work in the period; it is supported by eight external ferro-concrete piers, or two on each side.
 The exterior structural members are clad in bronze and "black" Canadian granite.
 The windowless cube is set above the office areas, which recessed in a dry moat, giving a "floating" effect.
-A model of the building was exhibited in the United States Pavilion at the Brussels' World's Fair of 1958,as an example of the new trends in American architecture.
+A model of the building was exhibited in the United States Pavilion at the Brussels' World's Fair of 1958 as an example of the new trends in American architecture.
 It was listed on the National Register of Historic Places in 2010.

 Another major project of the period was the Atrium of the David H. Koch Theater (formerly the New York State Theatre, the home of the New York City Ballet, at Lincoln Center in New York.

 In 1967, Johnson entered a new phase of his career, founding a partnership with architect John Burgee.
 He began to design office building complexes for large corporations.
 The most prominent of these was Pennzoil Place (1970–76) in Houston, Texas.
 The two towers of Pennzoil Place have sloping roofs covering the top seven floors and are trapezoidal in form, planned to create two large triangual areas on the site, which are occupied with glass-covered lobbies designed like greenhouses.
 This idea was widely copied in skyscrapers in other cities.

 The new building of the Boston Public Library (1972), known as the Johnson building, adjoins the original Boston library built in the 19th century by the celebrated firm of McKim, Mead & White.
-Johnson harmonised his building with the original landmark by using similar proportions and the same pink Milford granite.
+Johnson harmonized his building with the original landmark by using similar proportions and the same pink Milford granite.